codenomdev/bantucms-docs/docs/1.x/installation-guide/installation.md

 1. [Download Bantucms](https://bantucms.com/download/).
 2. Extract the contents of the zip file.
 3. Point your HTTP server to the public/ directory of the project and open it on your browser.<br/>For example: `https://example.com/`.
-4.This will detect Bantucms adn start the installer.
+4. This will detect Bantucms adn start the installer.

 ::: warning
 We do not recommend installing this manually.